ffund/compe-design-project/lab3/pulse-width.md

 to see the overall CPU usage (in a bar graph near the top) and a list of the processes using CPU - look for the Python process and the `pigpiod` processes, in particular.
 How much CPU (expressed as a percent) is used overall, and how much by the Python process?
 Take a screenshot for your lab report.
 (Make sure the screenshot reflects a "typical" value and not an extreme but transient value.)
 Use `q` to quit the `htop` process when you are finished.

 Modify the Python script to increase the PWM frequency to 500Hz, then to 5KHz.
 What do you observe (in terms of CPU usage as measured by `htop`) as you increase the frequency?
 Take a screenshot for your lab report.
+(Make sure to give it a moment to "settle" after opening `htop`!)

 Now, open `piscope` again.
 Repeat the procedure above with increasing PWM frequency, and in each case, take a screenshot of the `piscope` display showing about ten cycles of PWM pulses.
 Do you notice that the high-frequency signal is less "clean"?